 What Are Chicken Kabobs?

 Chicken shish kabobs are pieces of cubed chicken that are usually marinated and cooked on a skewer, frequently with fresh vegetables.
 They are really easy to make, and are typically very bright and colorful!

-The skewers are frequently made of wood, so it’s important to remember to soak them in water before grilling so they don’t light on fire!
+One quick tip: the skewers used for shish kabobs are frequently made of wood, so it’s important to remember to soak them in water before grilling so they don’t light on fire!

-Why You Will Love This Lemon Dill Chicken Kabobs Recipe!
+Why You Will Love This Mediterranean Chicken Kabobs Recipe!

 Ingredients For Kabobs:

 Part of eating the Mediterranean way is eating in season.
 So I encourage you to choose vegetables that are in season where you live!
 Here are some examples:

 Tips For Grilling Chicken Kebabs:

 The Chicken Kabobs Marinade: